-A theorem of the second author asserts that the monodromy of $\wtnablak$ is described by the quantum group $\Uhg$, with deformation parameter given by $\hbar=\pi\iota\sfh$ \cite{vtl-4,vtl-6}.
-Specifically, if $\V$ is a quantum deformation of $V$, that is a $\Uhg$--module which is topologically free over $\IC\fml$ and such that $\V/\hbar\V\cong V$ as $U\g$--modules, the action of $B_W$ on $V\fml$ given by the formal Taylor series of $\mu^\sfh$ at at $\sfh=0$ is equivalent to that on $\V$ given by the quantum Weyl group operators of $\Uhg$.
+A theorem of the second author, originally conjectured by De Concini around 1995 and independently in \cite{vtl-2}, asserts that the monodromy of $\wtnablak$ is described by the quantum group $\Uhg$, with deformation parameter given by $\hbar=2\pi\sqrt{-1}\sfh$ \cite{vtl-2,vtl-3,vtl-4,vtl-6}.
+Specifically, if $\V$ is a quantum deformation of $V$, that is a $\Uhg$--module which is topologically free over $\IC\fml$ and such that $\V/\hbar\V\cong V$ as $U\g$--modules, the action of $\Br{W}$ on $V\fml$ given by the formal Taylor series of $\mu_\sfh$ at $\sfh =0$ is equivalent to that on $\V$ given by the quantum Weyl group operators of $\Uhg$.

-The goal of the present paper is to extend the description of the monodromy of the Casimir connection in terms of quantum groups to the case of an arbitrary symmetrisable \KM algebra $\g$.
-This extension requires several new ideas, which we dicuss below.
+The goal of the present paper is to extend the description of the monodromy of the Casimir connection in terms of quantum Weyl groups to the case of an arbitrary symmetrisable \KM algebra $\g$.
+This extension requires several new ideas, which are described below.
+They lead to a far stronger result, even for a \fd $\g$, namely a constructive proof of the existence of a {\it canonical} equivalence between these representations.\footnote{By way of comparison, the results in \cite{vtl-3,vtl-4,vtl-6} establish cohomologically that the set of such equivalences is non--empty if $\g$ is semisimple.} We conjecture in fact that our equivalence can be specialised to non--rational values of $\sfh$, and plan to return to this problem in future work.

-When the root system of $\g$ is infinite, the sum in \eqref{eq:nablak} does not converge.
-This is easily overcome, however, by replacing each Casimir operator by its normally ordered version
+When the root system is infinite, the sum in \eqref{eq:nablak} does not converge.
+This is easily overcome, however, by replacing each Casimir by its normally ordered version